 “So use it.
 I’m paying you--get us through here.
 Forget Ozymandias.
 Just shoot your way through.”

 Aixa’s eyes went wide.
 “Stop talking.
 Right now.”

 “No--no!
-I’m paying you!
+I am paying you!
 You want that key?
 Start shooting.”

 “I wasn’t asking,” he hissed back, brows sharp and slick with sweat.

 His mouth closed and she could hear him panting through his nose.
-He glared at her until his head snapped to the darkness beside them, catching a black shape that slid out of sight quickly, across the glass-strewn floor of a fast food restaurant, disturbing not a single shard.
+He glared at her until his head snapped to the darkness beside them.
+A black shape slid out of sight across the glass-strewn floor of a fast food restaurant, disturbing not a single shard.